search

 The friendliness, hospitality and supportiveness of everyone we met really struck us.
 This drove us to decide that Luxembourg would be our new home.

-“The fact that our most supportive clients – special purpose nuclear/space machines specialist GRADEL, accounting and auditing company BDO and new space company Spacety, for example – are in Luxembourg was of course a decisive factor,” confirms Ms Jang.
+“The fact that our most supportive clients – special purpose nuclear/space machines specialist GRADEL and accounting and auditing company BDO, for example – are in Luxembourg was of course a decisive factor,” confirms Ms Jang.
 “We also met with national innovation agency Luxinnovation and other players, and the friendliness, hospitality and supportiveness of everyone we met really struck us.
 This drove us to decide that Luxembourg would be our new home.”

 Forthcoming research partnerships